robinJKU/omnirob_robin/README.md

 # omnirob_robin v1.0
-Omnirob @Institute of Robotics, JKU Linz
+Omnirob @ Institute of Robotics, JKU Linz

 omnirob_robin needs ros-gazebo5/6/7 to run the simulation.
 Gazebo7 has been tested, ros-indigo-ros-control was compiled from source.